Home Articles How to handle a breakup with a client

 What was less simple was back in the early days of the first Internet Service Providers.
 We had this one person call us up, and she brought her boss over, and a big delegation of folks in dark suites.
 She clearly was excited and it became evident that she was tasked with exploring this new buzz word “Internet” and set up a meeting at our ISP offices and when the meeting began she says “We want to Internet”.
 I knew what she was trying to say but I could see that this was going to be a tough meeting.
 They did not have a company network.
 The boss person wanted to hook up a PC at the office with a modem and no one knew anything about the Internet.
 Trying to educate everyone was not easy and one had to keep a cool head.
 I can’t say I passed that test with flying colours, but I can tell you that I never had another meeting like that again.
 The next time someone wanted to come over and see us I made sure to understand all about the network thay had, how many computers were on their network, etc. This was back in the mid 90s, and many people did not have any knowledge then about the Internet and we were pretty new at it too.
 Lots of funny stories and quite a few misadventures.

-How to avoid miscommunication?
+How to avoid miscommunication with a customer?

 Write stuff down and make sure that all parties have read the memo.
 Do not assume anything.
 If I write down key points and minutes from a meeting and email them to the customer then we need to follow up and make sure these notes have been read and absorbed.